thiyangt/ThiTal/content/home/about.md

 # About me

-I am a PhD candidate in Statistics at
+I am a PhD candidate in Statistics at Monash University, Australia.
+My recent research has cetered around the problem of forecasting large collections of time series.
+My PhD project involves developing computationally efficient forecasting methods for large-scale real-time applications.